Determine Selection Technique

 - Assure all applicants that their attendance and responses remain confidential.

-- The room should be set up in a way that will put the applicants at ease (usually a round table discussion).
+- The room should be set up in a way that will put the applicants at ease.

-- Allow sufficient time for each interview (approximately 45 minutes per interview, including a 10 minute break/buffer between interviews).
+- Allow sufficient time for each interview, including a 10 minute break/buffer between interviews).

 Equity and Equal Employment Considerations

-During the interview the Selection Panel meets the applicant for the first time and has the opportunity to ask questions to continue their pursuit of identifying the candidate who best fits the position.
-The responsibility for applying EEO policies and principles rests with all employees involved in the recruitment process.
+The responsibility for applying EEO principles rests with all employees involved in the recruitment process.
 Throughout this guide you will note that EEO principles are integrated through every step of the process.
-If you apply the principles set out in this guide you will provide every applicant with the same opportunity to prove their suitability for the position.

-- Selection Panels must ensure that questions are relevant to the Selection Criteria only.
+- Selection panels must ensure that questions are relevant to the skills and requirements outlined in the position description and avoid asking discriminatory questions.

 - How do you think you will manage the duties associated with this job together with responsibility for a small child?